adobeio/adobeio-documentation/README.md

 ## Register an AEM Event Consumer App

-### Set up Webhook
+To register an AEM event consumer App, you can set up a webhook.
+Your webhook should be able to accept and reply to a challenge http request parameter sent by Adobe CSM.

-Your webhook should be able to accept and reply a challenge http request parameter sent by CSM (Channel & Subscription Management).
+### Set up Webhook: Example
-For instance: to create a webhook at webscript.io, use this script to configure it:
+To create a webhook at webscript.io, you can use the following script to configure it:

 ```local request  = request
 local method = request.method